rubenvannieuwpoort/static-site-generator/README.md

 # Static site generator

 This static site generator is designed to render markdown with LaTex to static HTML pages with as little fuzz as possible.
+I used it to make [rubenvannieuwpoort.nl](https://rubenvannieuwpoort.nl).
 It is explicitly designed to fit my needs, so it will not have support for many features.

 Note that the generator is very simple.
 In particular, it has no concept of a theme.
 If you want to adapt the look, you should directly modify the HTML and CSS (or the scripts that generate them).